 My reference materials are contained on a bookshelf.
 Books stand alone, and non-books (maps, pamphlets, etc.) are corralled into magazine holders.
 Digital information is contained in computer files.
 Original paper photos are contained in acid-and lignin-free boxes and albums.

 There are numerous digital file naming conventions.
 One easy way to go is Who-What-When-Where.
 Example: THORNTON_Thomas_US-Census_1800_IA-Polk.
 The main thing is to do what works for you, and to be consistent.
 Also, some people prefer to set up old-school folder structures, while many these days prefer to rely on their computer’s search tool to find the record they want to look at.
-I have included some additional resources for you at the end of this blog post.

 Usually, we equalize — maintain the equilibrium of — an organizing system, by putting things away after we use them, and by following guidelines such as “the one in, one out rule”.
 In the case of genealogy, the goal is to incorporate new bits of information into one’s family tree, and to file supporting documents in such a way that they can be easily retrieved.